dirkye/opencore-amr-iOS/README.md

 Forked from https://github.com/feuvan/opencore-amr-iOS.

-Add build script for XCode 7 support and bitcode enabled.
+Added build script for XCode 7 support and bitcode enabled.

 iOS port of opencore-amr